House Ailurus

 Funerary and Memorial customs

-Discussion is underway to create some kind of memorial for the Missing, but opinions are divided about where it should be located, and what would be appropriate.
-Should there be one memorial, or many?
-Should it include the banners of Houses that almost certainly had Missing, or would that not be inclusive to other Houses, who may have lost people they cannot document?
-Do the mourners follow the customs of mourning the dead, since their deaths cannot in any way be confirmed?
-Is it death if they were simply wiped from existence?
-House Leaders have been discussing it privately and publicly, but the general consensus is that it is more necessary to focus on the disruption to those who remain right now, particularly the abandoned Protectorates and The Castaways.
+There was extensive discussion among The Council of the Great Houses as to whether they should create some kind of memorial for the Missing.
+But opinions were divided about where it should have been located, and what would have been appropriate.
+Would there be one memorial, or many?
+Would it include the banners of Houses that almost certainly had Missing, or would that not be inclusive to other Houses, who may have lost people they cannot document?
+Would the mourners follow the customs of mourning the dead, since their deaths cannot in any way be confirmed?
+Was it death if they were simply wiped from existence?
+In the end, the general consensus was that it was more necessary to focus on the disruption to those who remain, particularly the abandoned Protectorates and The Castaways.

 This article is a work in progress, and may be subject to changes.